I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 Bonnie smiled, looking much like the devilish lawyer most people got to witness.
 "I can get these two to turn a few tricks," she joked.

 "Very for the right price," Shego carried on with a devilish grin.
-She went so far as to leer at the blonde across from them.
+She went so far as to leer at the blond across from them.

 "Excuse me, but what right do you have to call our relationship perverted?
 I can almost guarantee that our relationship is just as good or better than heterosexual couples.
 So, I think you're way out of line," Kim stated, her protective streak coming out full force.
 She glared at Tiffany in a way that would have made a wiser soul back up and run for her life.